PoliteJS/workspace/README.md

 ### node_modules

 The _Workspace_ allow to distribute both _features_ and _modules_ as pure _NPM_ dependencies listed in the app's `package.json`.

+By instance you can easily use _jQuery_ by loading it from _NPM_:

+    npm install jquery --save

+then require it from your javascript:

+    var jQuery = require('jquery');

 A feature or a module should also depend on other modules and should contain an internal `package.json` where to list such dependencies.